groue/GRMustache/Guides/runtime_patterns.md

 [self.template renderObject:user error:NULL];
 ```

-The base context of a template contains provides keys that are always available for the template rendering.
+The base context of a template provides keys that are always available for the template rendering.
 It contains all the ready for use filters of the [filter library](filters.md), for example, and now our `age` filter.

 Contexts are detailed in the [Rendering Objects](rendering_objects.md) and [Protected Contexts](protected_contexts) Guides.